visualizenews/corona/index.markdown

   [Scroll down](#charts-container "Go to charts") to know more...
 footer: This site has been created by a wonderful group of artists
+page_content:
+- template: text-blocks
+  title: Everything began on January 30th
+  text_block: |-
+    On January 30th, Italian media reported the first cases of Covid-19 in Italy: two Chinese tourists who felt sick while in their hotel room in Rome.

+    They had been quickly moved to an isolation area, and the Italian Health authorities started following their path back, to understand who they've been in contact with.
+It resulted the two tourists visited almost every major city in Italy in the previous two weeks: Milan and Florence, but also shopping malls, and outlets.
+  image: "/uploads/ 2020/03/06/il-grande-mazinga-eroe-dei-cieli.jpg"

 ---